facebook pixel 8 Months Pregnant: Key Preparations and What to Expect

 7. Enhanced Sensory Development: By the 8th month, your baby’s senses are developing rapidly.
 They can hear your voice and may respond to sounds with movements, indicating their growing sensory abilities.

-Baby’s Development and Mother’s Physical Changes
+What Is Baby’s Development and Mother’s Physical Changes

 Baby’s Development: